awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-configure-resource-logging.md

-# Configure logging for AWS IoT Core for LoRaWAN resources<a name="connect-iot-lorawan-configure-resource-logging"></a>
+# Configure logging for AWS IoT Wireless resources<a name="connect-iot-lorawan-configure-resource-logging"></a>

-To configure logging for AWS IoT Core for LoRaWAN resources, you can use either the API or the CLI\.
-When starting to monitor AWS IoT Core for LoRaWAN resources, you can use the default configuration\.
-To do this, you can skip this topic and proceed to [Monitor AWS IoT Core for LoRaWAN using CloudWatch Logs](connect-iot-lorawan-cloud-watch-logs.md) to monitor your logs\.
+To configure logging for AWS IoT Wireless resources, you can use either the API or the CLI\.
+When starting to monitor AWS IoT Wireless resources, you can use the default configuration\.
+To do this, you can skip this topic and proceed to [Monitor AWS IoT Wireless using CloudWatch Logs](connect-iot-lorawan-cloud-watch-logs.md) to monitor your logs\.

 After you start monitoring the logs, you can use the CLI to change the log levels to a more verbose option, such as providing `INFO` and `ERROR` information and enabling logging for more resources\.

-## AWS IoT Core for LoRaWAN resources and log levels<a name="connect-iot-lorawan-log-levels-resources"></a>
+## AWS IoT Wireless resources and log levels<a name="connect-iot-lorawan-log-levels-resources"></a>

 Before you use the API or CLI, use the following table to learn about the different log levels and the resources that you can configure logging for\.
 The table shows parameters that you see in the CloudWatch logs when you monitor the resources\.
 How you configure the logging for your resources will determine the logs you see in the console\.

-For information about what a sample CloudWatch logs looks like and how you can use these parameters to log useful information about the AWS IoT Core for LoRaWAN resources, see [View CloudWatch AWS IoT Core for LoRaWAN log entries](connect-iot-lorawan-cwl-format.md)\.
+For information about what a sample CloudWatch logs looks like and how you can use these parameters to log useful information about the AWS IoT Wireless resources, see [View CloudWatch AWS IoT Wireless log entries](connect-iot-lorawan-cwl-format.md)\.

 **Log levels and resources**